Best walking treadmills 2025: Get moving with these handpicked treadmills

 Can you lose weight walking on a treadmill?

-Many people imagine sweaty exercise sessions and intense workouts when considering how to lose weight.
+Many people imagine daunting intense workouts and sweaty exercise sessions when they think about how to lose weight.
 But, in reality, low intensity exercise and activities usually account for far more of your daily calorie burn.
 Burning calories, as well as the right diet, can help you achieve a sustainable calorie or energy deficit which is the key principle behind weight loss (as stated by this study from the Annals of Nutrition and Metabolism).

 "There are a couple of things to consider when walking on a treadmill," said Kennedy.
 "Walking on a treadmill with zero incline is easier than walking outside due to less friction and wind resistance, so to get the most out of it maybe raise the incline up a little.